Nilesh1989/Gopher/README.md

 ## A Machine Learning based malicious domain detection
+### Overview
-A malicious domain can be used for many purposes in hacking, like
+A domain can be used for malicious purposes like
 - Malware, Virus or Trojan delivery
 - Phishing
 - Spam mails
+- Malicious Ad Campaigns (Malvertising)
+- Command and Control (C2C)
+- DGA (Domian Generation Algorithms)
-- Ransomware etc.
+- Data Exfiltration etc.

-So our idea was to develope an open source code to detect malicious domains using machine learning.
-We are using Scikit-learn, a free software machine learning library for the python programming language.
+So our idea was to develop an open source code to detect malicious domains using machine learning.
+We are using Scikit-learn, a free machine learning library for the python programming language.
+### Problems
+There are

 You can use the [editor on GitHub](https://github.com/Nilesh1989/Detection-Of-Malicious-Domain/edit/master/README.md) to maintain and preview the content for your website in Markdown files.